JieYangBruce/TorqueClustering/README.md

 **Unauthorized modifications, claims of ownership, or attempts to commercialize this code are strictly prohibited.**

-For inquiries regarding licensing, please contact:
+For inquiries regarding licensing or collaborations, please contact:
 📩 [jie.yang.uts@gmail.com](mailto:jie.yang.uts@gmail.com).

 ---

-**The code and Torque Clustering algorithm is not meant for commercial use.
-Please contact the author (jie.yang.uts@gmail.com) for licensing information.**
+**The code and Torque Clustering algorithm is not meant for commercial use. **

 <h4>**License**</h4>